Azure-Samples/jenkins-terraform-azure-example/README.md

 Once you have run the script:

 - Log into Jenkins
-- Manage Jenkins -> Manage Credentials & you should see the credentials the script loaded into Jenkins
+- Manage Jenkins -> Manage Credentials and you should see the credentials the script loaded into Jenkins

 ![Jenkins Admin](docs/images/run-jenkins-admin-001.png)

-### Step 4. - Create & Run Jenkins Job
+### Step 4. - Create and Run Jenkins Job

 See [Create_Jenkins_Job](./Create_Jenkins_Job.md) Document